bytecrusher/MaritimeDataServer/README.md

 - **logs** log files for debugging.
 - **otafirmware** contains OTA files for update ESP.
 - **receiver** functions for receiving data from MDCs.
+- **install** scripts to install and prepare sql DB, create the tables and the admin user.

 #### Installation